1979 Challenge Cup (ice hockey): Broadcasters

 In the United States, Game 2, which was held on a Saturday afternoon, was shown on CBS as part of CBS Sports Spectacular.
 The network refused to expand CBS Sports Spectacular to carry the game in full so instead, the show came on during the second intermission, showed taped highlights of the first two periods, and then showed the final period live.
 The lead-in to Sports Spectacular was The World's Strongest Man.
 The then-CBS affiliate in Boston, the old WNAC-TV, broadcast a local college hockey game that led into Sports Spectacular.

 The network, the show and their sponsors had a problem with the rink board advertising that the NHL sold at Madison Square Garden, and refused to allow them to be shown on television.
 As a result, CBS viewers were unable to see the far boards above the yellow kickplate, and could only see players' skates when the play moved to that side of the ice.
 Games 1 and 3 were shown on the NHL Network, where the advertising was no problem.

-Dan Kelly and Lou Nanne were the commentators for CBS while Dick Stockton served as the host.
+Dan Kelly and Lou Nanne called the game for CBS while Dick Stockton served as the host.